romainv/pacploy/README.md

   --no-prune                    If set, will not prune unused packaged files
                                 associated with supplied stack from deployment
-                                bucket [boolean] [default: false] --cleanup                     If set, will delete retained resources assiciated with the supplied stack [boolean]
+                                bucket [boolean] [default: false] --no-retained                 If set, will not delete retained resources associated with the supplied stack [boolean]
                                 [default: false]
 ```